What are Statin Side Effects? Are Statins Bad for You?

 Dementia or cognitive decline

 Cognitive impairment is a common concern among my patients who are considering statins.
-However, the research evidence(opens in a new tab) does not show an increase in cognitive impairment and, in fact, shows a decrease in dementia.
+However, the (opens in a new tab) does not show an increase in cognitive impairment and, in fact, shows a decrease in dementia.

 That being said, I have had a few patients convinced that statins impaired their cognition which went away when the medication was stopped.